 This reading list features books about Elon Musk, female entrepreneurs and technologists, VR, AI, the ways tech is changing our society, and more.
 You'll also see recommended titles from Bill Gates.

-Kristen: I basically tried to come up with some titles that were going to be as wide reaching, and interesting as possible.
-Obviously, these are not going to be instructional type books, they're more things about tech culture, so a lot of the topics include women in tech, job productivity, the effect of technology on a variety, artificial intelligence.
-Then, there's also several recommendations that were on the Bill Gates' books of recommendation list.
+Kristen: I basically tried to come up with titles that were going to be as wide-reaching and interesting as possible.
+Obviously, these are not going to be instructional books--they're more about tech culture, so a lot of the topics include women in tech, job productivity, the effect of technology on a variety, and artificial intelligence.
+Then, there are also several recommendations that were featured on Bill Gates' "Books that shaped how I think about the world" list.

-Kristen: I would say there's actually a few that I would've picked off that list.
-The first one being the Elon Musk biography, it's an authorized biography by Ashley Vance.
-I thought that was interesting because Elon Musk is so ubiquitous in the tech world, and also in pop culture, so I felt like that was just a really great addition for the list.
+Kristen: There are actually a few that I would've picked off that list.
+The first one being the Elon Musk biography--it's an authorized biography by Ashley Vance.
+I thought that was interesting because Elon Musk is so ubiquitous in the tech world--and also in pop culture--so I felt like that was just a really great addition for the list.

-Next, I would say, would be Hans Rosling's Factfulness.
-That was one of Bill Gates' recommendations, he called it a breakthrough for him.
-It's basically just about how a lot of the opinions that we have are misinformed, and we have misinformation, our perspectives are little bit skewed, goes into all that, but ultimately it leaves the reader feeling hopeful, and inspired.
+Next would be Hans Rosling's Factfulness.
+That was one of Bill Gates' recommendations, he called it a "breakthrough" for him.
+It's basically about how a lot of the opinions that we have are misinformed, and how we have misinformation and our perspectives are little bit skewed.
+Ultimately, it leaves the reader feeling hopeful and inspired.
 That's was definitely something that I thought was good to include.

 Next would be Productivity Hacks by Emily Price.
-500 tips that will help you be more productive in the workplace including using the do not disturb mode on your phone, or creating email templates for more commonly used responses to your emails, just ways to be more time efficient at work.
+It includes 500 tips that will help you be more productive in the workplace including using the do not disturb mode on your phone, or creating email templates for more commonly used responses to your emails--just ways to be more time-efficient at work.

-Lastly, I would say, Weapons of Math Destruction by Cathy O'Neil, fun title.
-Basically, it just talks about a lot of the ways that technology is being misused, how big data works against us due to unregulated models, and biased algorithms, and how that shapes our futures.
-Things from being granted or denied bank loans based on your ZIP Code to sorting resumes, and targeting certain voters.
+Lastly, I would say Weapons of Math Destruction by Cathy O'Neil.
+Basically it just talks about a lot of the ways that technology is being misused, how big data works against us due to unregulated models, and biased algorithms, and how that shapes our futures.
+Things from being granted or denied bank loans based on your ZIP Code, to sorting resumes and targeting certain voters.
 It's just a call to be aware of that information, and a way to maybe change that in the future.

 Karen: Really, a wide range of topics for some things that can really help you on the job to some interesting reads altogether.
-Do you have one that you would like to read, or adding to your list?
+Do you have one that you would like to read from the list?

-- Gallery: 15 books that every programmer should read - TechRepublic (TechRepublic)
+- Gallery: 15 books that every programmer should read (TechRepublic)

-- Artificial Unintelligence, book review: Exploring the limits of ... - ZDNet (ZDNet)
+- Artificial Unintelligence, book review: Exploring the limits of technology (ZDNet)

-- Buyer's remorse: Phones, tablets and more tech purchases ... - ZDNet (ZDNet)
+- Buyer's remorse: Phones, tablets and more tech purchases we regret (ZDNet)

-- The 26 most underrated science-fiction books - TechRepublic (TechRepublic)
+- The 26 most underrated science-fiction books (TechRepublic)